-Instead of frosting, this cake is topped with a light, creamy mousse that doesn’t just sit there looking pretty, it holds its shape, even at room temp.
+Instead of frosting, this cake is topped with a light, creamy mousse that holds its shape, even at room temp.
 I’ve actually left a slice on the counter overnight (you know, in the name of testing) and that mousse didn’t budge.
 Still dreamy.
-Still perfect.
+Still perfect and just as creamy as my white chocolate mousse.

 I had to try several different methods to find just the right consistency for the mousse so that it would maintain its shape and not slide off the cake.
 Adding gelatin to a strawberry puree is the trick that keeps it in place just like a thick frosting.